 We will gather all of the necessary documentation and witness statements needed for your car accident claim.
 Whether we are negotiating with your insurance provider or the other parties’ provider, we are willing to take your case to court if a settlement amount is not deemed appropriate.

 If you or a loved one was recently injured in an auto accident case, remember that how long you wait to report a car accident can affect your claim.
-Call the attorneys of The Parrish Law Firm, PLLC at 571-229-1800 today to help evaluate your case.
+Call the Parrish Law Firm, PLLC at (571) 229-1800 today to determine your legal options.